31 Essential Woodworking Tools Found in Most Workshops

 9. Nail Setter

-As a woodworker, you will likely be amazed at how many pencils you go through each day in the workshop.
+As a woodworker, you will likely be amazed at how many pencils you use each day in the workshop.
 Measuring and notetaking are constant and probably done without thinking.
 Nothing is worse than needing to write something down and not having a pencil.
 Pens and markers will not work in a woodworker’s workshop.

 A plane is responsible for smoothing and flattening a rough or curved board.
 It’s similar to a razor and shaves off small wood bits until the board is straight and smooth.
 There are many types of planers available, some costing hundreds of dollars, but every workshop should have at least one’s bench plane to do the basic straightening and smoothing work.